tuxology/tracevizlab/labs/301-tracing-multiple-machines/README.md

 In this lab, you will learn to take traces from multiple machines that communicate through the network and how Trace Compass can analyze those traces from different machines, with different time clocks.

-*Pre-requisites*: This lab is a followup of the [Tracing wget](../102-tracing-wget-critical-path) lab: we obtained 2 traces of wgetting a same web page twice.
+*Pre-requisites*: This lab is a follow-up of the [Tracing wget](../102-tracing-wget-critical-path) lab: we obtained 2 traces of wgetting a same web page twice.
 We saw that the 2 requests had 2 very different durations.
 Now, we will also trace the website that is being fetched to see what happens there during this request on the server side.
 For this lab, you can use the traces provided in this repository.
-The lab explains how to generate your own traces, but to do so, you would need to have 2 machines, preferably physical machines, as clocks on virtual machine are a bit trickier and are the subject of their own lab later.
+The lab explains how to generate your own traces, but to do so, you would need to have 2 machines, preferably physical machines, as clocks on virtual machine are a bit trickier.

 - - -

 ### Task 1: Getting the trace

 While it is easy to just start an lttng session on one machine and obtain a local trace, tracing multiple machines requires more operations to control tracing and collect traces afterwards.
-There is no blessed way of doing this unfortunately; everyone develops their own techniques and writes their script.
+There is no blessed way of doing this unfortunately; everyone develops their own techniques and writes their scripts.

 The easiest way is to start/stop tracing manually on each machine, run your workload, then stop the tracing.
 Of course, to do it really manually will result in traces that are longer than necessary if the workload is small, like in this case, but it can be a good approach to trace a situation that may happen in the coming minutes.
 Scripting the tracing will make smaller traces that span just the necessary time.

 We'll describe one possible approach to this kind of tracing here.
 We will trace 2 machines, one acting as a client (running the wget commands) and a server (serving the requests), so the tracing will be controlled from the client.
-We'll be using the 3 following bash scripts:
+We'll be using the 3 following bash scripts, that are also available in the [scripts](scripts/) directory:

 On the **server machine**, place the following script somewhere.
-We'll put it in ``~/setupKernelTrace``.
+We'll put it in the home ``~/`` directory and call it [`setupKernelTrace`](scripts/setupKernelTrace).
 This **creates a tracing session** with all required events.
 The trace will be saved to the trace directory sent in parameter (this allows to easily know where the trace is located, so how to retrieve it later), otherwise a name with the data will be computed for the trace.

 ```
 #!/bin/bash